gottacatchenall/thesis_proposal/README.md

 ## Methods

-Software is structured based on DG.jl [@cite] and Dispersal.jl [@cite].

-Uses methods from EN.jl to generate metawebs, or can use empirical networks from Mangal.jl [@cite].
+`MetacommunityDynamics.jl` is built on `DynamicGrids.jl`, a library for high-performance gridded simulations in the `Julia` language, and Dispersal.jl [@Maino2021PreGlo], and extension of `DynamicGrids.jl` specifically for modeling organism dispersal.
+It also contains integrations with `EcologicalNetworks.jl` [@Poisot2019EcoJl] to generate metawebs, or can use empirical networks from Mangal.jl [@Banville2021ManJl].

+It implements the general framework for community dynamics proposed by
-Framework based on [@Velland2010ConSyn], processes divided into four categories: selection, dispersal, drift, speciation.
+@Velland2010ConSyn, where all community processes can divided into four
+categories: selection, dispersal, drift, and speciation.

 ## Results